steffaru/udacity-coffee-shop-project/README.md

 This project is a **Coffee Shop** that I do myself for **Udacity**.
 In this you can add see drinks in the list.
 If you are barista or manager access to much actions; like get drinks, edit drinks, delete drinks and create drinks.
 As part of the Fullstack Nanodegree, this serves as practice for **Course 4: ### Identity and Access Management**.
 In this project, I applied API endpoint structuring, implementation, Authentication with AUTH0, based on role access management strategies to control different types of user.

-## Full Stack Nano - IAM Final Project 🧁
+## Full Stack Nano - I'M Final Project 🧁

 Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
 But they need help setting up their menu experience.